wadewegner/wadewegner.github.com/content/coaching/index.md

 Want to learn more about how we can work together?
 Let's discuss your ultrarunning goals and create a plan that works for you.

-# Limited Availability & Expectations
+# Limited Availability & High Expectations

 As an active professional balancing multiple commitments, I intentionally maintain a small, focused coaching roster.
 This allows me to provide the dedicated attention each athlete deserves.
 I'm selective in who I work with, looking for athletes who match my level of commitment to the sport and process.